ibm-cloud-docs/Registry/container-registry-cli.md

 ### Example
 {: #bx_cr_image_list_example}

-Display the images in the `birds` namespace in the format `repository:tag`, without truncating the image digests by using `--quiet` to display the image in the format `repository:tag` and `--no-trunc` to display the image digest in the long format and by entering `birds` as the restriction.
+Display the images in the `birds` namespace in the format `repository:tag`, without truncating the image digests by using `--quiet` to display the image in the format `repository:tag`, `--no-trunc` to display the image digest in the long format, and by entering `birds` as the restriction.

 ```sh
 ibmcloud cr image-list --restrict birds --quiet --no-trunc